ArianDannemann/ExpertMode/README.md

 - Magma slimes will spawn if the player stands near lava
 - No regeneration
 - 30 minute ban after death
-- Enderman give the player blindness and weakness effect upon targeting him
+- Enderman give the player the 'scared' effect